chrisjwaddell/bab/README.md

 **Mandatory fields** \
 [search-pattern]
 This must be the first argument.
 It must be the search text you want to search for.
 If you want to enter a regular expression, use '!' to go into regular expression mode.
 It stops escaped character clashes with the command line.
+Regular expression searches don't save in the CLI history, so you can use *!!* which uses the search string from the config settings file.

 [filetype]
 The file extension.
 You must enter two parts with a dot (*.*) seperating them, a filename and an file extension.
-This can be a single filetype or an array of filetypes eg "*logs*.txt" or "*.log" or multiple filetypes - [*log*.txt,*.log]. \
+This can be a single filetype or an array of filetypes eg "\*logs\*.txt" or "\*.log" or multiple filetypes - [\*log\*.txt,\*.log]. \
 \* is any character one or more times.
 ? is - or 1 of any character.\
 You cannot enter a directory name in here.
 It searches on the current working directory and downwards.
-Filetype must have * .* in it, a filename part and an extension part.
+Filetype must have \* .\* in it, a filename part and an extension part.